 Aspect Ratio – wide by tall

-Conversely, let’s say our background image is 1600×800 and my feature image requirement is 800×200, I know that a fourth of my photo’s height is not going to be visible if I try to reuse it as a featured image as the aspect ratio is not 2:1 it’s now 4:1.
+Conversely, let’s say our background image is 1600×800, and my feature image requirement is 800×200; I know that a fourth of my photo’s height is not going to be visible if I try to reuse it as a featured image as the aspect ratio is not 2:1 it’s now 4:1.

-To calculate aspect ratio, because math can be hard and time is short, use the Andrew Hedges Aspect Ratio Calculator.
+To calculate the aspect ratio, because math can be hard and time is short, use the Andrew Hedges Aspect Ratio Calculator.
 It’s an invaluable tool you can’t go without.

 Image Sizes – Size matters for images in website design.

-In your photo editor, reduce the dpi to 72dpi.
+In your photo editor, reduce the dpi to 72 dpi.
 This is the best setting for web photos.
 Make sure you save the high-quality version for yourself for prints, but for the web, we want fewer pixels in order for it to load faster.
-So to make a larger picture of 1600×800 pixels which is huge for a website we want that at 72 dpi.
+So, to make a larger picture of 1600×800 pixels, which is huge for a website, we want that at 72 dpi.

 The next thing to understand is your phone versus landscape photos for the web are not equal.